 As it just means that there is one less thing to worry about when it comes to online marketing.

-Google+ was just one more of the new wave of social networks which were all trying to overthrow the crowns of Twitter and Facebook and resulted in every owner of a local appliance service business swimming in apps, and never being sure as to which social media platform could provide the next breakthrough.
+Google+ was just one more of the new wave of social networks which were all trying to overthrow the crowns of Twitter and Facebook and resulted in every owner of a local ac repair company or appliance service business swimming in apps, and never being sure as to which social media platform could provide the next breakthrough.

 Pinterest, Snapchat, and Instagram, all image-based networks, are the exceptions to the expected social media’s new frontier that never really materialized.
-All the others, including Google+, hung around a lot longer than expected but eventually faded away, leading us today to concentrate on the few social media platforms that are appropriate for marketing an appliance service business.
+All the others, including Google+, hung around a lot longer than expected but eventually faded away, leading us today to concentrate on the few social media platforms that are appropriate for marketing an air conditioner repair company or appliance service business.

 Google My Business Posts Is The Replacement For G+ Posts